MixedNUTS: Training-Free Accuracy-Robustness Balance via Nonlinearly Mixed Classifiers: MixedNUTS Model Details

 \cref{tab:margin_hist} displays the histograms of the confidence margins of the base classifiers used in the CIFAR-100 experiment in \Cref{fig:nlmc}.
-We can observe the following conclusions, which support the design of MixedNUTS: \begin{itemize} \itemsep{-2pt} \item $g (\cdot)$ is more confident when making mistakes under attack than when correctly predicting clean images. \item $h (\cdot)$ is more confident in correct predictions than in incorrect ones, as required by MixedNUTS.
-Note that even when subject to strong AutoAttack, correct predictions are still more confident than incorrect predictions on clean unperturbed images. \item Layer normalization increases $h (\cdot)$'s correct prediction margins while maintaining the incorrect margins. \item MixedNUTS's nonlinear logit transformation significantly boosts the correct margins while keeping most incorrect margins small. \end{itemize}
+We can observe the following conclusions, which support the design of MixedNUTS: \begin{itemize}[leftmargin=2em] \itemsep{0mm} \item $\gstd (\cdot)$ is more confident when making mistakes under attack than when correctly predicting clean images. \item $\hrob (\cdot)$ is more confident in correct predictions than in incorrect ones, as required by MixedNUTS.
+Note that even when subject to strong AutoAttack, correct predictions are still more confident than clean unperturbed incorrect predictions. \item Layer normalization increases $\hrob (\cdot)$'s correct prediction margins while maintaining the incorrect margins. \item MixedNUTS's nonlinear logit transformation significantly increases the correct prediction's confidence margins while keeping most of the incorrect margins small. \end{itemize}